Go Fast

 How it Works

-The Go Fast Protocol lets you quickly move assets and run smart contracts between two different blockchains: the source chain and the destination chain.
+The Go Fast Protocol lets you quickly move assets and execute smart contracts between two different blockchains: the source chain and the destination chain.
 Here’s a simple breakdown of how it all happens.

 To start, you—the user—initiate a transfer by calling the submitOrder